 The evening also includes Playing Audience, which happens after the performance of Where Home Is.
 The audience is guided through three different frames for watching dance.
 It is an opportunity to practice seeing movement from alternative perspectives.
-Where Home Is premiered at Yorkshire Dance, Leeds, on 30 November 2018.
+Where Home Is previewed at Yorkshire Dance, Leeds, on 30 November 2018.

 Hay was born in Brooklyn.
 Her mother was her first dance teacher, and directed her training until she was a teenager.
 She moved to Manhattan in the 1960s, where she continued her training with Merce Cunningham and Mia Slavenska.
 In 1964, Hay danced with the Cunningham Dance Company during a 6-month tour through Europe and Asia.
 She was also sharing with her Judson colleagues the artificial distinction between trained and untrained performers.
 She focused on large-scale dance projects involving untrained dancers, fragmented and choreographed music accompaniment, and the execution of ordinary movement patterns performed under stressful conditions.

 In 1970 she left New York to live in a community in northern Vermont.
 Soon, she distanced herself from the performing arena, producing Ten Circle Dances, performed on 10 consecutive nights within a single community and no audience whatsoever.
 Thus began a long period of reflection about how dance is transmitted and presented.
 Her first book, Moving Through the Universe in Bare Feet (Swallow Press, 1975), is an early example of her distinctive memory/concept mode of choreographic record, and emphasizes the narratives underlining the process of her dance-making, rather than the technical specifications or notations of their form.